Expressing QFT in terms of QM with single extra dimension and classical hidden variable field

-Now, the difference between ordinary space and configuration space is simply that the latter has too many dimensions.
+It is important to note that, once we adapt $\chi (\vec{x},y)$, we have to reject $\{\gamma_1(y), \cdots, \gamma_n(y)\}$.
+This is because an $n$-particle QM state \emph{should} be obtained as a non-relativistic limit of QFT, yet $\{\gamma_1(y), \cdots, \gamma_n(y)\}$ does \emph{not} arise as a non-relativistic limit of $\chi (\vec{x},y)$.
+This can be traced down to the fact that a single particle corresponds to the first excited state of the harmonic oscillator, whose wave function has nothing to do with the $\delta$-function one might envision.
+Just like first excited state \emph{does} model a single particle, just not in the way we expected, there also \emph{is} a model of $n$-particle state within the model based on $\chi (\vec{x},y)$, it just wouldn't resemble our description based on $\gamma_1, \cdots, \gamma_n$.

 Since many body QM is merely a low energy limit of QFT, the "large number of dimensions" in the former case is a byproduct of infinitely many dimensions in the latter case.
 So we can restrict our quest to the dimensions present in QFT.
 Now, as far as QFT is concerned, it deals with harmonic oscillators in $\phi$.
 In QM case, the harmonic oscillator in $x$ corresponds to function $\psi (x)$.
 Therefore, in QFT case, the harmonic oscillator in $\phi$ corresponds to functional $\psi (\phi)$.
 Thus, the source of infinite dimensionality is simply that a functional is a function over infinite-dimensional domain.
 Therefore, in order to "get rid" of the problem, we have to replace functionals with ordinary functions.
 This is what I set out to do in this paper (and we focus exclusively on QFT since QM is merely its low energy limit).